Without the best Atlanta divorce lawyers, you risk:

-Do you dread talking to a family law attorney who is going to waste your time?
+Do you dread talking to a Atlanta divorce lawyers who is going to waste your time?
 One who is going to charge you $300 per hour for every email they send you?
 One who will just forget about your divorce until you reach out to them and ask about it – just to get an, “Oh yeah, we’re working on it.”

 Your divorce is a big deal.
 In fact, I’m sure it feels like your life is crumbling around you.
 But that’s why we wanted to become divorce attorneys – to help guide people through such difficult times so that they can come out of a tough situation in a BETTER position.

-To most Atlanta divorce attorneys, you’re just going to be another manila folder – forgotten in a pile of hundreds of other manila folder divorce cases.
+To most Atlanta divorce lawyers, you’re just going to be another manila folder – forgotten in a pile of hundreds of other manila folder divorce cases.

 At the Hive Law, we focus on virtual divorces using Google Meet.
 (Don’t have Gmail – don’t worry.
 It works for everyone.)